Nancy Dorian: Life

 Nancy Dorian was born in New Brunswick, New Jersey in 1936.
+Raised in nearby Highland Park, she graduated from Highland Park High School in 1954.
 She studied German at the Connecticut College for Women and graduated summa cum laude in 1958.
 She received an MA (1961) and PhD (1965) from the University of Michigan and taught linguistics and German at Bryn Mawr College from 1965 to 1989, and also taught at the University of Pennsylvania and the University of Kiel.
-Dorian is now a professor emeritus at Bryn Mawr.
-She is a Unitarian Universalist; her hymn Dear Weaver of our Lives' Design won a prize for celebrating feminine imagery of the divine.
+Dorian was a professor emeritus at Bryn Mawr.
+She was a Unitarian Universalist; her hymn Dear Weaver of our Lives' Design won a prize for celebrating feminine imagery of the divine.
+She died suddenly on April 24, 2024, in Brunswick, Maine.

 Dorian first noticed the Gaelic language while conducting fieldwork for the Linguistic Survey of Scotland in 1963.
 Noting that a declining localized speech form offered a chance to find out what sorts of changes took place as a speech form passed out of use, she began a long-term study of variation and change in East Sutherland Gaelic.
 When Dorian started studying the dialect, there were still more than 200 speakers in Brora, Golspie and Embo, including 105 in Embo, where they were more than a third of the population.
 Although traditional practice calls for anthropologists to change fieldwork settings, health challenges led Dorian to continue study of East Sutherland language development, a situation that had the beneficial side effect of producing a study of unprecedented scope and continuity.
 Previous researchers had focused on the NORM (non-mobile old rural male) speakers, who had more conservative language, at the expense of the wider speech community.

 She coined the term "semi-speaker" for those, mostly from the younger generations, who could speak Gaelic but imperfectly.
 Her attention to the way that speech competence develops differently in endangered and obsolete languages led socio-linguists to take an interest in understanding different speaker types and their relations to the process of language shift and language shift reversal.
 Dorian criticized researchers who focused narrowly on single speakers, which conveniently ignored the variation between speakers.

 Her book The Tyranny of Tide: An Oral History of the East Sutherland Fisherfolk blurred the lines between linguistics and ethnology, revealing how these fields help illuminate and complement each other.